TheMohawkNinja/rpgsh/README.md

-# dndsh
+# rpgsh

-`dndsh` is an interactive and extensible shell purpose-built for table-top RPGs like Dungeons and Dragons©, Pathfinder©, and more!
+`rpgsh` is an interactive and extensible shell purpose-built for table-top RPGs like Dungeons and Dragons©, Pathfinder©, and more!

 ## Disclaimer